smallcloudai/refact/README.md

 `perm-storage` is a volume that is mounted inside the container.
 All the configuration files, downloaded weights and logs are stored here.

-To upgrade the docker, delete it (`perm-storage` will retain your data), run `docker pull smallcloud/refact_self_hosting` and run it again.
+To upgrade the docker, delete it using `docker kill XXX` (the volume `perm-storage` will retain your data), run `docker pull smallcloud/refact_self_hosting` and run it again.

 <details><summary>Docker commands super short refresher</summary>
 Add your yourself to docker group to run docker without sudo (works for Linux):